Sandra Tosta, PhD (President)

 Robert Irlen, Esq., MEE (Treasurer)

-Melissa Bersofsky holds a Bachelor’s of Arts in Psychology from Cornell University and Masters of Education from Harvard University.
+Melissa Bersofsky holds a Bachelor of Arts in Psychology from Cornell University and a Master of Education from Harvard University.
 Ms. Bersofsky started her career in advertising account management working with some of America’s most iconic candy brands at Foote, Cone and Belding.
-Upon receiving her degree in Higher Education, Melissa parlayed her marketing skills into a career spanning more than a decade in university advancement for both public and private institutions.
+Upon receiving her degree in Higher Education, Melissa parlayed her marketing skills into a rewarding career in advancement for both public and private institutions.
 Her early adoption of social media to impact annual fund campaigns helped pioneer new fundraising techniques at one of the nation’s top research universities.
-She currently serves as the Executive Director of Development for the USC Price School of Public Policy.
+She currently serves as the Executive Director of Development for the Loyola Law School.

 Hansen Champlin has been a licensed investment professional for over 20 years and a volunteer youth athletic coach for over 25 years.
 Currently the manager of the investment department at Western Federal Credit Union, Mr. Champlin brings a wealth of knowledge in the areas of strategic planning, budgets, marketing, vendor relationships, contract management, and education.
 In addition to his numerous securities licenses, Hansen holds a Bachelor’s degree in Behavioral Science from the California State University at Dominguez Hills.